haquema/makers-javascript-fndamentals/challenges/05_calling_apis.md

  * Implement a class that fetches data from a remote API.

-## About fetching data from APIs
+## On Sending HTTP requests

 You've previously learned how we can pass "callback" functions to other functions, with the example of `setTimeout`.
-This is an example of **asynchronous behaviour**.
-Asynchronous behaviour is any behaviour that takes a non-trivial amount of time to complete.
+This is an example of **asynchronous programming** - instead of making the whole program wait for a task to complete, we give a callback function to be executed later, while the rest of the program can execute normally.

-Another example of asynchronous behaviour in JavaScript is when we need to *fetch remote data* from other APIs.
-Since we often need to wait before the data is available (the network might be slow and unreliable), it makes sense to use callbacks to handle API responses.
+Another example of asynchronous programming in JavaScript is when we need to send HTTP requests to a web server.
+Receiving the response will take some time (even if our connection is really fast!), so we don't want the program to block until it is received.

+## What is an API?

+When a web server allows a client to send HTTP requests (GET, POST, or other) to its URLs to fetch, create or update data, it is also called an API.
+The Github API is a good example of a "public" API - by sending HTTP requests to it, we are able to interact with Github, but programmatically, rather than with a user interface.

-A good example of such an API is Github's one.
-If you want to see what it looks like, let's have a look at the [URL for Ruby's Sinatra Github repo.](https://api.github.com/repos/sinatra/sinatra) If you open this link in your browser, you'll see only data (in the JSON format):
+We can have a look at the [URL for Ruby's Sinatra Github repo.](https://api.github.com/repos/sinatra/sinatra) If you open this link in your browser, you'll see only data (in the JSON format):

 ```json
 {